x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbQuery/explain_en.md

 >1.
 If the collection is distributed across multiple replication groups, the access plan is returned as a set of records.

 >2.
-If the match of the query cannot hit any of the partitions of the vertical partiton, the query will not be sebt to the data node for execution, and access plan at this time will return a  virtual access plan with the coordination node.
+If the match of the query cannot hit any of the partitions of the table partiton, the query will not be sebt to the data node for execution, and access plan at this time will return a  virtual access plan with the coordination node.

 ##Detailed access plan##